Flexpa

 #Onboarding

+Incorporate Flexpa Link directly into your new user onboarding experience.
 New users have higher engagement as completion of enrollment is a compelling event to complete the Flexpa Link flow.

 As these users sign up and learn to navigate your application, prompt them to link their payer account through Flexpa.
+This could be presented as an initial setup step, or as a highlighted feature in a tutorial.
+Make sure to explain the benefits and reassure the user about the security of the process.

 #Integration

+Embed Flexpa Link as an activity or option within your existing patient interface.
 This could be as a button, a banner, or a new tab in a user's profile settings.
+Explain the value of linking their payer account and gently prompt users to do so.

 #Personalization

 On the user's profile or dashboard, you can include a personalized status or progress bar indicating the completion of their profile setup, including whether they've linked their payer account.
+This visual cue can motivate users to complete their setup for existing users, including linking their payer account via Flexpa Link.

 #Customization

+Customize the user's experience based on whether they have linked their payer account or not.
 For those who have not linked their account, display a banner or a dedicated space on their dashboard, encouraging them to link their payer account.
+For those who have linked their accounts, this space could be replaced with more advanced features or personalized content.

 #In-app notifications

+In-app notifications can be a powerful tool for existing users.
+Use pop-up messages or notifications in your application to remind users to link their payer accounts via Flexpa Link.
+These can be triggered based on certain user behaviors.
 For example, you could notify when a user logs in, when they navigate to certain sections of the app, or when they have been inactive for a while.

 Make sure these reminders are not too intrusive and are designed in a way that clearly communicates the value of the action.